GoodAI/BrainSimulator/Doc/BrainSimulator Guide/docs/guides/matrix.md

 ### Using as a node in Brain Simulator

-Here are few representative examples how to use Matrix node, it gives basic idea how to use the node and what it should do.
-More examples can be found in the [Sample Projects](..\examples\matrix.md), where you can play with parameters and copy-past nodes directly into your projects.
+Here are few representative examples how to use the `MatrixNode`, it gives basic idea how to use the node and what it should do.
+More examples can be found in the [Sample Projects](..\examples\matrix.md), where you can play with parameters and copy-paste nodes directly into your projects.

 ---

 **Multiplication of two matrices**

-Two memory blocks that represents matrices are multiplied, below observers show what is inside the memory blocks.
+Two memory blocks that represent matrices are multiplied, the observers below show what is inside of the memory blocks.

 ![](img_examples/matrix_multi01.PNG)